What does the Bible say about the future?

 Sodom and Gomorrah

 Genesis 19 alludes to Sodom’s wickedness.
-In Genesis 18, Abraham negotiates with God that if only 10 righteous people are in the city he’d spare it from destruction.
+In Genesis 18, Abraham negotiates with God that if only 10 righteous people are in the city, he’d spare it from destruction.
 When the angels check it out for themselves, we see their absolute hatred for strangers expressed in every man of the city pounding on Lot’s door, demanding to gang-rape them.
-Even being struck with blindness hardly deterred them.
-Every man conspiring against these strangers supports the Book of Jasher’s description beginning in chapter 18.
+Every man conspiring against these strangers supports the description beginning in Jasher 18.
 Their judges made up rulings to convict strangers, and their municipality organized public orgies for everyone in the region four times a year.
 They starved strangers to death by refusing to sell them food, and those who took pity on them were sentenced to torturous death.

 But God found that Lot was godly and rescued his family from the destruction.